THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Stalin may have inspired Hitler in many ways.
 When Hitler came to power in Germany, death camps had long been a reality in Russia.

-• Though he may have been an effective administrator, he also proved to be a dismal failure in this regard.
+• Though he may have been an effective administrator, he was also a dismal failure.

 3. Mao Zedong